-AZUSA, Calif. - Police were on the hunt for suspects caught on camera during a burglary spree that targeted a dozen businesses in three Los Angeles County cities.
+AZUSA, Calif.
+(KABC) -- Police were on the hunt for suspects caught on camera during a burglary spree that targeted a dozen businesses in three Los Angeles County cities.

 Restaurants, liquor stores beauty salons and food joints were hit Wednesday night and early Thursday in Glendora, Azusa and San Dimas.

 Six locations were targeted in the San Dimas area, including four in the 800, 500 and 100 blocks of W. Arrow Highway and two in the 1100 block of Via Verde, according to the Los Angeles County Sheriff's Department.

 In Azusa, a Super Liquor and Tasty BBQ Kitchen were broken into in the 300 block of N. Citrus Avenue, as well as two eateries along Alosta Avenue, and Louie's Liquor in the 500 block of E. Foothill Boulevard.

 Rita's Italian Ice in the 800 block of W. Foothill Boulevard also fell victim.